How Long Should You Play with Your Cat Every Day? chonky paws

 Why Play Matters: More Than Just Fun

-Cats may sleep for hours, but they’re natural hunters who need both physical and mental stimulation every day.
+Cats may sleep for hours, but they’re natural hunters who need both physical and mental stimulation every day, interactive play and toys can reduce cat anxiety and stress.
 Without enough activity, even the laziest couch cat can develop health or behavior problems.

 Benefits of playing with cats: